Spoiler: This post might make you hate me.

 - “I have the communicational skills of a first grader.”
 I use it to get out of awkward situations.
 I would say something really stupid like “pretend this never happened” and then shrug it off: “It’s not me.
 It’s just my communicational skills.”
 That’s bullshit.
 I’ve got my writings published on newspapers.
 I’ve won essay competitions.
 I can communicate, and I’m responsible for all communication coming from me.
 Think twice before I speak.
 Never again talk when I’m emotional.
 I always regret it.
 Always.

 - “I’m super swamped right now.
 Can we reschedule?”
 I have to admit, I have cancelled/rescheduled at least 5 meetings last week.
 My excuse?
 “I’m super swamped right now.”
-Every one is super swamped right now.
+Everyone is super swamped right now.
 It’s Silicon Valley.
-People are building billion-dollar startups, creating technologies that change the world, working on services that are used by millions of people.
 Nobody is sitting in the sun sipping on colorful cocktails with little umbrellas on them.
 Saying this doesn’t make my rescheduling any more acceptable.
-It just shows that I’m terrible at time management, and that I’m a flake.
+It just shows that I’m terrible at time management.

 - “Let’s catch up sometime.”
 I hate it when people say “Let’s catch up sometime” as a polite way of getting out of a conversation.
 But after 2 years in the US, I find myself saying that all the time.

 - Silence.
-I dislike talking about emotions, and when people bring it up, I jus stay silent.
+I dislike talking about emotions, and when people bring it up, I just stay silent.
 A couple of days ago, a friend told me he had a crush on me and you know what I said?
 I said: “Oh”, then silence.
-When Paul and I were in Cuba and I was upset at him, instead of talking to him about it, I just got my stuff and walked away.
-I’m a grownup.
+When Paul and I were in Cuba and I was upset at him, instead of talking to him about it, I just walked away.
 I need to own up to it.